Owing to the continued growth of BMC Endocrine Disorders, we are now recruiting new Editorial Board Members to join our international Editorial Board.

 - Artificial Intelligence and Machine Learning in Endocrine Disorders

 BMC Endocrine Disorders scope and ethos

 BMC Endocrine Disorders is an open access, peer-reviewed journal that considers articles on all aspects of the prevention, diagnosis and management of endocrine disorders, as well as related molecular genetics, pathophysiology, and epidemiology.

 We do not make editorial decisions on the basis of the novelty of a study or its perceived impact.
 Studies must be scientifically valid and make a contribution to the existing knowledge; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, appropriate conclusions supported by the data and following community-agreed standards relevant to the research field.

 We are interested in individuals who are committed to open access, data sharing and innovation in scientific publishing.

-Our Associate Editors should have a minimum of 15 research papers published in reputable peer-review journals.
+- have a minimum of fifteen (15) research papers published in reputable, English language, peer-reviewed journals;

 Role and responsibilities

-The Associate Editor is primarily responsible for assessing manuscripts for their suitability for peer review, selecting suitable reviewers who meet the Journal’s requirements and recommending decisions on the basis of the peer reviewers’ reports and their own assessment while adhering to the Journal’s editorial policies.
+An Editorial Board Member is primarily responsible for assessing manuscripts for their suitability for peer review, selecting suitable reviewers who meet the Journal’s requirements and recommending decisions on the basis of the peer reviewers’ reports and their own assessment while adhering to the Journal’s editorial policies.

-Our Associate Editors will receive training, and our in-house editorial team will also provide administrative support.
-The Associate Editor will report to the Editor and Section Editor.
+Our Editorial Board Members will receive training, and our in-house editorial team will also provide administrative support.
+The Editorial Board Members will report to the Editor.